This post features the importance of vegan fashion and cosmetics and why we should have a closer look at the products we purchase.

 As you might know, both of us follow a plant-based diet since the beginning of 2019.
 For us, this was simply a logical step due to health benefits, animal welfare, and climate change.
-But we don’t want to stop with changing our nutrition only.
+But we don’t want to stop changing our nutrition only.
 We always try to improve and optimize our behavior and become more responsible consumers.

-Sadly, the fashion and cosmetics industries are still often neglected when it comes to animal rights.
+Unfortunately, the fashion and cosmetics industries are still often neglected when it comes to animal rights.
 We need to start looking beyond the obvious and must also think about the impact we have when we purchase clothes, shoes, and cosmetics, etc.

 Food industry vs. fashion & cosmetic industry

 Many people are already starting to overthink the origins of their food and the consequences of what they eat.
 It’s not a secret, that many animals get tortured in the conventional food industry.
 And it’s obvious that animals have to be slaughtered first to become a ready-to-eat steak.